NerunSmarts/OOPAssignment3/README.md

 ## Using this stupid program

 The main way to do anything in it right now is just download and change the damn `main` class.
 Stupid solution, I know, i'm not done writing it.

+## What I still need to do

+I really don't know!
+Well, I kinda do, but I don't really think the documentation i've recieved quite covers the ins and outs of what this is supposed to do.